comment

 Other countries

-Colombia is currenly the latest country to 'legalise' voluntary euthanasia, and the only one where the legislation seems to be standing.
+Colombia has an apparent ruling to 'legalise' voluntary euthanasia.
 Colombia's Constitutional Court in June 1997 reaffirmed its May ruling (in which 6 judges were in favour and three voted against) that allowed euthanasia for terminally ill patients who request it.
 Congress still has power to regulate the law, but not to object to it.

 Reports show that euthanasia and assisted suicide is practiced illegally in many countries.
 Russell Ogden reported case studies in Canada of assisted suicides with buddies helping terminally ill AIDS patients.
 A British Medical Journal Report showed that many UK doctors who had been faced with a euthanasia has acceded to the request.
 See: A-Z Index and Quotes database